neumino/thinky/README.md

             - type -- throw if the type is not the one expected -- default to true
         - a boolean that set all 3 parameters to the same value

-_Note_: the fields enforce and default are optional.
+_Note 1_: the fields enforce and default are optional.
+_Note 2_: the value of enforce is the lower one (thinky -> model -> field).
-_Note bis_: if enforce is provided as an object, the three fields missing/extra/type have to be defined.
+_Note 3_: if enforce is provided as an object, the three fields missing/extra/type have to be defined.
 This limitation will be lifted when more important issues will be solved.
+_Note 4_: you currently cannot have a field named _type in your model.
+This limitation will be removed at some point.

 Examples of valid schema: